jamcdon3/iSMTwebapp/README.md

 ## Getting Started
 ### Project Setup
 Project configured as shown in the figure below.
 Project is backed by a postgresql database, so it can easily be hosted on Heroku.
-Frontend is done React in order to get more familiar with ReactJS.
+Frontend is React in order to get more familiar with ReactJS.

 ![Project Config](documentation/RailsProjectConfiguration.png)